tars/tars/README.md

 Installation
 ------------

+You have to install gulp, webfonts, browser-sync globaly.

+    sudo npm i -g gulp browser-sync webfonts or
+    npm i -g gulp browser-sync webfonts in Windows

+Then you need to install dependencies

     npm i or npm install

-Install gulp, webfonts, browser-sync globaly and all dependencies.
-If you need superuser rights to install packages globaly, you need to run:

-    sudo npm i -g gulp browser-sync webfonts

 After installing of all packages: